TOSSHtoolbox/TOSSH/docs/p3_examples.md

 Some signatures can be calculated using different methods and/or parameter values.
 For example, there are different options to calculate the baseflow index (BFI).
-The default method is the UKIH smoothed minima method with a default parameter of 5 days.
+The default method is the UKIH smoothed minima method with a parameter of 5 days.
 ```
 BFI_UKIH = sig_BFI(Q,t);
 fprintf('BFI_UKIH = %.2f \n',BFI_UKIH)